nikolaiwest/introduction-to-python/README.md

 ## 🧰 Prerequisites

-This course was initially developed for students and researchers with backgrounds in Mechanical Engineering (like those at TU Dortmund's [IPS](https://ips.mb.tu-dortmund.de/) and University of Kassel's [IfW](https://www.uni-kassel.de/maschinenbau/institute/institut-fuer-werkstofftechnik/ifwt)), but has since evolved into a more general-purpose introduction to Python for data science.
+This course was initially developed for students and researchers with backgrounds in Mechanical Engineering (like those at TU Dortmund's [IPS](https://ips.mb.tu-dortmund.de/) and University of Kassel's [IfW](https://www.uni-kassel.de/maschinenbau/institute/institut-fuer-werkstofftechnik)), but has since evolved into a more general-purpose introduction to Python.
 The content is accessible to learners from diverse disciplines who want to add programming to their skillset.

+While the course originated with data science applications in mind, it has broader applicability.
+The first five units (Setup, Syntax, NumPy, Pandas, and Matplotlib) provide fundamental programming skills valuable for any Python practitioner.
+Only the final unit (Scikit-Learn) focuses specifically on machine learning and data science applications.

 You'll need:
 - Basic computer literacy